shaneholloman/uvi/{{cookiecutter.project_name}}/CONTRIBUTING.md

 - Remember that this is a volunteer-driven project, and that contributions are welcome :)

-# Get Started
+## Get Started

 Ready to contribute?
 Here's how to set up `{{cookiecutter.project_name}}` for local development.
-Please note this documentation assumes you already have `uv` and `Git` installed and ready to go.
+Please note this documentation assumes you already have `uv` and `git` installed and ready to go.

 1. Fork the `{{cookiecutter.project_name}}` repo on GitHub.